Rodney Peete

-Rodney Peete (born March 16, 1966) is a former American football quarterback in the National Football League (NFL) for the Detroit Lions, Dallas Cowboys, Philadelphia Eagles, Washington Redskins, Oakland Raiders, and Carolina Panthers.
-He played college football for the University of Southern California.
+Rodney Peete Sr. (born March 16, 1966) is an American former professional football player who was a quarterback in the National Football League (NFL).
+He played college football for the USC Trojans, earning first-team All-American honors in 1988.
+Peete was selected in the sixth round of the 1989 NFL draft.
+He played in the NFL for the Detroit Lions, Dallas Cowboys, Philadelphia Eagles, Washington Redskins, Oakland Raiders, and Carolina Panthers.

-Early years
+Early life

 Peete was born in Mesa, Arizona.
 He attended Sahuaro High School in Tucson.
-He was a three-year letterman in football, basketball, and baseball.
+Peete was a three-year letterman in football, basketball, and baseball.
 In football, he was named the Arizona High School Player of the Year and an Academic All-American as a junior.
 He also contributed to his teams winning state championships in basketball and baseball.

-He transferred to Shawnee Mission South High School in Overland Park, Kansas for his senior year, after his father Willie was hired as an assistant coach by the Kansas City Chiefs.
+Peete transferred to Shawnee Mission South High School in Overland Park, Kansas for his senior year, after his father Willie was hired as an assistant coach by the Kansas City Chiefs.
 He received Prep All-American honors at quarterback at the end of the season.
-He also was drafted in the 30th round (722nd overall) by the Toronto Blue Jays in the 1984 Major League Baseball draft, but opted to attend college instead.
+Peete also was drafted in the 30th round (722nd overall) by the Toronto Blue Jays in the 1984 Major League Baseball draft, but opted to attend college instead.

-In 2012, he was inducted into the Arizona Sports Hall of Fame.
+In 2012, Peete was inducted into the Arizona Sports Hall of Fame.

 College career

 Peete accepted a football scholarship from the University of Southern California, because head coach Ted Tollner had given him an opportunity to play quarterback.
 As a redshirt freshman, he began the season as a backup quarterback behind Sean Salisbury.
-In the fifth game against Stanford University, he replaced Salisbury in the fourth quarter and led USC to its only touchdown in the second half, sealing a 30-6 win.
-Salisbury would struggle to a 4-4 record and was replaced with Peete as the starter in the ninth game against the University of Washington, which was a 20-17 loss.
-In the next game, he contributed to a 17-13 win against UCLA.
-Peete finished the season with a 2-2 record earning 50-of-85 completions (58.8%) for 566 yards, 5 passing touchdowns, 3 interceptions, 49 carries for 78 yards, and one rushing touchdown.
+In the fifth game against Stanford University, Peete replaced Salisbury in the fourth quarter and led USC to its only touchdown in the second half, sealing a 30–6 win.
+Salisbury would struggle to a 4–4 record and was replaced with Peete as the starter in the ninth game, against the University of Washington, which was a 20–17 loss.
+In the next game, he contributed to a 17–13 win against UCLA.
+Peete finished the season with a 2–2 record earning 50-of-85 completions (58.8%) for 566 yards, five passing touchdowns, three interceptions, 49 carries for 78 yards, and one rushing touchdown.

-As a sophomore, he started all 12 games, while contributing to a 7–5 record.
-He completed 160-of-305 attempts (52.5%) for 2,138 yards, 10 passing touchdowns, 15 interceptions, 103 carries for 124 yards and 3 rushing touchdowns.
+As a sophomore, Peete started all 12 games, while contributing to a 7–5 record.
+He completed 160-of-305 attempts (52.5%) for 2,138 yards, 10 passing touchdowns, 15 interceptions, 103 carries for 124 yards and three rushing touchdowns.

-As a junior, he started all 12 games, while contributing to an 8-4 record.
-He set a school record with 5 touchdown passes against the University of Oregon.
-The team played in the 1988 Rose Bowl, losing 20-17 to Michigan State University.
-He made 197-of-332 completions (59.3%) for 2,709 yards, 21 touchdowns, 12 interceptions, 70 carries for 145 yards and 3 rushing touchdowns.
+As a junior, Peete started all 12 games, while contributing to an 8–4 record.
+He set a school record with five touchdown passes against the University of Oregon.
+The team played in the 1988 Rose Bowl, losing 20–17 to Michigan State University.
+Peete's statistics on the season were: 197-of-332 completions (59.3%) for 2,709 yards, 21 touchdowns, 12 interceptions, 70 carries for 145 yards and three rushing touchdowns.